shivanisingh08428/delta-demo1/README.md

 # delta-demo1
-this is the class of git and github
+this is the class of git and github class.